 Burg Reifenberg, Medieval castle ruins in Oberreifenberg, Germany.

-The castle was first mentioned in records in 1234 and served as the ancestral seat of the Reiffenberg family for many generations.
-Its end came in 1689 during the War of the Palatinate Succession, when the structure was destroyed and never rebuilt.
+The castle was first recorded in 1234 and remained the ancestral seat of the Reiffenberg noble family for many generations.
+In 1689, during the War of the Palatinate Succession, the structure was destroyed and was never rebuilt afterward.

 The community of curious travelers